 - Order processing

-7 Tips for Writing the Marketing Strategy Section of a Business Plan
+7 Tips for Writing a Marketing Strategy

 2. Know Your Customers/Clients

 The information you include in your marketing strategy should incorporate all of the research you conducted in your market analysis.
-Make sure you have a clear idea of who your ideal customers or clients are, what they like, what they need and what they expect.
+Make sure you have a clear idea of who your ideal customers or clients are, what they like, what they need, and what they expect.
 This will make your marketing strategy more accurate and applicable to your target audience.

 3. Be Flexible